Slenderware/slenderpm/README.md

 -----------
 This website is built using grunt, node.js and bower package manager.
 Ensure that you have all these installed on your development environment.

-* Fork this project and clone to your box.
+* Fork this project and clone to your development box
 * Run 'npm install'
 * Run 'bower install'
 * Run 'grunt' to see if all the tests pass